nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 ![Release all Floating IPs](images/release_floating_ips.png)

-For instructions on releasing your allocated floating IP back into the NERC floating IP pool, please refer to [this documentation](../create-and-connect-to-the-VM/assign-a-floating-IP.md#release-a-floating-ip).
+For instructions on releasing your allocated Floating IP back into the NERC floating IP pool, please refer to [this documentation](../create-and-connect-to-the-VM/assign-a-floating-IP.md#release-a-floating-ip).

 ## Clean up all added Security Groups